gabrielg2020/Chess-Engine/README.md

 This project is still a work in progress.
 I'm currently working on the following features:

 - [x] Implement drag and drop.
-- [ ] Generate pseudo legal moves for each piece.
+- [x] Generate pseudo legal moves for each piece.
-- [ ] Move validation.
+- [ ] Highlight moves.

 ## Contact